ShreyasSSN/ShreyasSSN/README.md

 - 👋 Hi, I’m @ShreyasSSN
-- 👀 I’m interested in circuits🔌
+- 👀 I’m interested in app development
 - 🌱 I’m currently learning so many ...
-- 💞️ I’m looking to collaborate on Arduino ...
+- 💞️ I’m looking for collaboration ...

 <!---
 ShreyasSSN/ShreyasSSN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.